glromeo/esbuild-sass-plugin/README.md

 async (css:string, resolveDir:string?) => string
 ```
 It's function which will be invoked before passing the css to esbuild or wrapping it in a module.
+It can be used to do postcss processing and/or to create modules

 #### PostCSS
 The simplest use case is to invoke PostCSS like this: